mbta/screens/docs/tech_specs/dup_v2_alert_widget_backend.md

 `header.text` is the stop name for the screen. `header.time` is the current time. `header.pattern` is based on `alert.effect`: `:station_closure -> :x`, `:suspension -> :chevron`, all others are `:hatched`. `header.color` is the route color unless all predictions are suspended due to active alerts.
 In that case, it is `:yellow`.

+# Considered Alternatives

+## Two separate widgets

+For this approach, there would be two separate `WidgetInstance`s: one for `partial`, one for `takeover`.
+The `CandidateGenerator` would use similar logic to what is laid out above.
+The key difference is instead `WidgetInstance` making the decision on alert type, the `CandidateGenerator` would hold that logic and create a `WidgetInstance` object based on the result.

+### Reason for rejection

+This approach would require giving the `CandidateGenerator` business logic needed to determine type.
+This pushes back on some framework fundamentals that are laid out in our [architecture doc](/docs/architecture/widget_framework.md).
+It is best that we give the `CandidateGenerator` the responsibility of fetching data needed for our widgets and not have it make decisions on how a widget should work.

 [^1]: An applicable alert is an alert with an effect of `delay` with `severity` >= 5, `shuttle`, `suspension`, or `station_closure` that affects a `stop_id` from the `primary_departures` section of the DUP config.
 [^2]: A `partial` alert takes up only a small amount of the screen to allow for other departures to remain visible.
 [^3]: A `takeover` alert displays over the whole screen including the departures.